 The European library is a web portal of national libraries in Europe.
 Presently, 48 national libraries are listed.
 The European Library provides access to more than 24 million pages.
 The portal is divided into several sections.
 The collections section describes all materials available in the European Library.
 The treasures section provides access to valuable historical collections, digitized and searchable by country.
+The website has not been updated since December 2016.

 The National Library is the largest library in Albania.
 Its collections (c.
 1,000,000 items) include over 2,000 old prints and early manuscripts in Albanian, Greek and Latin.
 The website is available in Albanian and the online catalogue is available in Albanian, English and French.